exakat/exakat/docs/Rules.rst

    ?>

-This was not possible until PHP 5.4.
-Is used to be necessary to put the result in a variable, and then access the desired index.
+Storing the result in a variable is still useful if the result is actually used more than once.

 +--------------+---------------------------------+
 | Command Line | Structures/FunctionSubscripting |